Franco1230/Group-Project-2---Bushfire-/README.md

 The temperature increase caused the fire to spread to other area Latest government announcements on bushfire activity to prepare civilians for emergency Bushfire 2009 Vs. 2019/2020

-## Markers: Please create a databese in your PostgreSQL named bushFire_db and run the schema.sql file